-It’s required that these tests are performed on your backflow systems at least once a year.
+It’s required that backflow prevention testing occurs at least once a year.
 Part of this is because foreign contaminants in the water can easily cause issues with backflow devices.
 A tiny piece of rust or debris can cause the device to fail, even if your backflow preventer system was just repaired.
 This is why routine inspections and maintenance are required.
 Sometimes, the city may ask for proof showing the backflow system connected to your irrigation.
 Businesses are required to show proof of their backflow systems as well.

 Backflow Preventer Installation

 Safe-T Fire Protection provides backflow installation for commercial businesses.
+We’ll take care of your backflow prevention assembly and teach you how to maintain the backflow prevention system well.
 If you are starting a business, don’t hesitate to schedule this installation, as it’s an essential part of safety in the workplace.
 The average backflow device cost is about $300.
 The device itself will range from $35 to $600 while labor can range anywhere from $100 and up.
 Here at Safe-T Fire Protection, we aim to beat competitor prices by 10%.
 Send us an invoice/quote from your last company and we’ll offer a better price and stellar service.